julien-arino/R-for-modellers/SLIDES/vignette-00-about-these-vignettes.md

 # Outline

 - What are "vignettes"?
-- What's in these vignettes?
+- What's in my vignettes?
 - Who's this for?
 - Organisation of the vignettes
 - The GitHub repo(sitory)